hyperskill/intro-to-github/README.md

 sdsd
 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.

-The **Pull requests** tab contains proposals to make some changes in the files located in the repository.
+The **Pull requests** tab contains proposals  make some changes in the files located in the repository.
 Repo's owners may review a request and put your changes if they look good.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
-A *fork* is just a copy that allows you to change the content without affection the original project. sdsdsd
+A *fork* is just a copy that allows you to change the content without affection the original project. sdsdsd hahah